Yastreb-class guard ship

 The Yastreb-class guard ships were built for the Soviet Navy as small patrol and escort ships.
-Fifteen out of twenty planned ships were laid down before the start of Operation Barbarossa, but only one was completed during World War II.
-Five others were completed after the war, but five were scrapped on the stocks at Nikolayev when it was captured by the Germans in late 1941, four were scrapped by the Soviets at Leningrad and five were cancelled before they were laid down.
+Fifteen out of twenty planned ships were laid down before the start of Operation Barbarossa.
+Only one was completed during World War II.
+Five others were completed after the war, but five were scrapped on the stocks at Nikolayev when it was captured by the Germans in late 1941.
+Four were scrapped by the Soviets at Leningrad and five were cancelled before they were laid down.
 The postwar ships were completed to a modified design as Project 29K.
 One of these was transferred to the NKVD.
 The last of the ships was scrapped in 1975.

 Design

-The Yastreb-class guard ships were designed to replace the unsatisfactory Uragan-class guard ship that had preceded them.
-The Uragans had proven to be too small for the weight of their armament, too slow and bad seaboats because of their excessive top-weight.
-While almost twice the displacement of the older ships, the Yastrebs had only one additional main gun to minimize the type of stability problems suffered by their predecessors.
+The Yastreb-class guard ships were designed to replace the unsatisfactory Uragan-class guard ship that preceded them.
+The Uragans had proven to be too small for the weight of their armament, too slow and had poor seakeeping capabilities due to their excessive top-weight.
+Despite being almost twice the displacement of the older ships, the Yastreb were equipped with only one additional main gun.
+This was done to minimize the stability problems experienced by their predecessors.

 General characteristics

-The Project 29 ships were longer than their predecessors, at 85.7 m overall.
-They had a beam of 8.4 m and at full load a draft of 2.6 m.
+The Project 29 ships were longer than their predecessors at 85.7 m overall.
+They had a beam of 8.4 m and, at full load, a draft of 2.6 m.
 They were significantly heavier than the Uragan class; the Yastreb-class ships displaced 842 MT at a standard load, and 995 MT at full load, nearly twice the 457 MT at standard load of the earlier ships.
 The Project 29K ships had a deeper draft of 3.3 m at full load and they were slightly heavier than their half-sister; they displaced 905 MT at a standard load, and 1059 MT at full load.
 Their crew increased to 127 men, an increase of 15 men over Yastreb.